reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 }
 ```

 As the name suggests, with `@Indexed` we make this entity eligible for indexing.
-I have also
+We have also
 given the index the name `idx_post` which is not required.

 By default, Hibernate Search will use the fully qualified class
 name as the index name.

-Now, to understand `@Indexed` annotation better, let's draw an analogy between it and Hibernate `@Entity` annotation.
-With `@Entity` we map
+With the `@Entity` annotation from JPA, we map
-a class to a database table and, it's fields to the table columns.
-Similarly, with `@Indexed` we map a class to Elasticsearch's index and,
+a class to a database table and, its fields to the table columns.

+Similarly, with `@Indexed` we map a class to Elasticsearch's index and
-it's fields to its document fields(An Index is a collection of JSON documents).
+its fields to the document fields in the index (an Index is a collection of JSON documents).

-In the case of `@Entity`, we have a companion annotation called `@Column` to map field while in the case of `@Indexed` we have `@Field`
+In the case of `@Entity`, we have a companion annotation called `@Column` to map fields while in the case of `@Indexed` we have the `@Field`
 annotation to do the same.

-Let's dive deeper into the `@Field` annotation.

 ### `@Field` Annotation
-We need to apply the `@Field` annotation on all the fields that we wish to search, sort, or need for projection.
+We need to apply the `@Field` annotation on all the fields that we wish to search, sort, or that we need for [projection](#projection).

-`@Field` has several properties which we can set to customize its behavior but if we stick to the defaults it will
-exhibit the following behavior:
+`@Field` has several properties which we can set to customize its behavior.
+By default, it will exhibit the following behavior:
 * `@Field` has a property called `name` which when left empty picks the name of the field on which the annotation is placed.
-Hibernate search then uses this name to store the field's value in the index document.
+Hibernate Search then uses this name to store the field's value in the index document.
-* Hibernate search maps this field to Elasticsearch native types.
+* Hibernate Search maps this field to Elasticsearch native types.
 For instance, a field of type `String` gets mapped
 to `text` type, `Boolean` to `boolean` type, `Date` to `date` type of Elasticsearch.
 * Elasticsearch also applies a default analyzer on the value.
 The default analyzer
 first applies a tokenizer that splits text on non-alphanumeric characters and then applies the lowercase filter.